RoseLeighton/HackableDEF/md/tmp.md

 their proposal for the design of the Bosrankstraat, which the City accepted as a starting point for the technical development into a final design.
-But this close relationship between the Municipality and the self-builders is also criticised.
+But this close relationship between the Municipality and the self-builders is also criticized.
 According to the local neighborhood blog ‘I love Noord’, the self-builders are trying to create a gated community under the guise of child-friendliness and greener surroundings.